natyusha/ShokoRelay.bundle/README.md

 - Will use TheTVDB episode descriptions and titles if AniDB is missing that information

 ## Scripts
+Shoko Relay includes several utility / automation scripts which can help to quickly add full length theme songs, automatic collection posters, correct negative season numbers, synced watched states, and more.

+The scripts require basic knowledge of running Python and other simple commands in a terminal.
+They are located in the `.\Contents\Scripts` folder inside `ShokoRelay.bundle` and can be moved to whatever location is convenient for the user (as long as the `config.py` file is kept in the same folder).

+For ease of use, adding the Scripts folder to the **[PATH](https://en.wikipedia.org/wiki/PATH_(variable))** is also recommended.

 ### Prerequisites
 Before using any of the scripts you must have the requisite dependencies installed.
 For more information on using Python scripts in general check out the Python 3 docs for [linux](https://docs.python.org/3/using/unix.html#on-linux) or [windows](https://docs.python.org/3/using/windows.html).
 | Dependency                                          | AnimeThemes  | Collection-Posters | Force-Metadata | Rescan-Recent | Watched-Sync |